Weakly--exceptional quotient singularities: Preliminaries

-\begin{lemma} In the notation above, let $S$ have only isolated singularities.
-Then for any given singularity type, either $S$ has no singularities of this type or is has at least $N$ of them. \end{lemma} \pf Let $S$ have $k$ ($1\leq k<N$) singularities of some given type, positioned at $p_{1},\ldots,p_{k}$.
-Since $S$ is $\bar{G}$--invariant,
+\begin{lemma} In the notation above, let $S$ have an isolated singularity of some given type (e.g.\ $A_{n}$, $D_{n}$, etc.).
+Then $S$ has at least $N$ isolated singularities of this type. \end{lemma} \pf Let $S$ have exactly $k$ ($1\leq k<N$) singularities of this type.
+Then they form a $\bar{G}$-invariant set of $k$ points, giving a $k$-dimensional $\bar{G}$-invariant subspace of \proj{N}.
+This is impossible, as $G$ is irreducible.

-Therefore, $p_{i}$ span a non--empty invariant linear subspace of \proj{N}, which is proper since $k<N$.
-This (by Remark~\ref{rmk:excluding-1}) contradicts the transitivity of $G$.